Amitie10g/PassLicense_botclasses.php/README.md

 To do:

-* Add support for more services
+* Add support for more services (I want support for Picasa and Panoramio as priority)
-* Improve the obtaing external information
+* Improve the obtaing external information (it is almost done)
 * Add support for pages in large categories (the MediaWiki API make this very hard)

+Why not use Flinfo?

+It is a good tool and I want to investigate and merge some code into PassLicense, but is not totally accurate and does not show the actual license in the source, based on the API.

 Please report any problem or bugs to the Issues section.